 UC has issued temporary guidance on establishing residence as follows:

-Physical Presence Enrollment in fall 2020 classes that are delivered by remote instruction serves as a replacement for physical presence if both of the following conditions are met:
+Physical Presence Enrollment in 2020-21 classes that are delivered online serves as a replacement for physical presence if both of the following conditions are met:

 For students who choose the UCLA Store, course materials continue to be available online and in store.
 Students may log in to their MyUCLA account or the UCLA Store textbook site to view and shop for course materials.

 To help ease the transition to online courses, the store offers free standard shipping on textbook orders of $50 or more.
 The discount is applied automatically to eligible orders.
 The store continues to offer free delivery to the campus Housing Mail Center and free in-store pickup.
 Check our website or the ASUCLA for store hours.

 Yes.
 We have a large number of eBooks available on our website and all UCLA Store course readers are available in a digital format.
 Additionally, you can search all available eBooks from either of our eBook partners via our Textbook home page.

 While UCLA conducts remote learning, you can return purchases at your own expense via UPS or FedEx (no USPS).
 If you choose to ship a return, ship only via UPS or FedEx and we highly recommend insuring your shipment.
 Return shipments must be delivered by the standard return deadline.
 Please include a copy of your purchase receipt or packing list.

 You can now rent books online from the UCLA Store!
 Simply select the Used or New books you wish to rent from the UCLA Store.
 On the Secure Checkout page, in the Gift Message box, enter your Bruin ID# and your official campus email address on file with the UCLA Registrar.
 The Store will use that information in the processing of your rental order and take care of the rest.
 All Fall rentals must be received back in-store by December 21st, 2020.
 All other rental and refund policies apply.
 View Rental Agreement.